Printer-friendly web page: Tours

 Schedule Tours of the U.S. Capitol Building and Other Sites

-Constituents planning a trip to Washington D.C., may schedule a tour of the U.S. Capitol building and other sites.
+For constituents planning a trip to Washington D.C., my staff is available to help schedule tours of the U.S. Capitol building and other sites.
 Please submit your tour request at least eight (8) weeks in advance because tour space fills up quickly, particularly during holiday seasons and school vacations.
-Let us know when you would like to schedule the tours and how many visitors will be in your group.

-We recommend that you submit your tour request via this online form.
-Juliet Albin takes care of all tour arrangements for Congressman Capuano's office.
+Please submit your tour request via this online form.
+Eliza Ramirez takes care of all tour arrangements for my office.
 She can be reached in our Washington office at (202) 225-5111.

 If you'd like to learn more about our historic Capitol building, check out the websites below.
 You can take a virtual tour, get information about the building's architectural features and learn about its history.

 U.S. Capitol website

 The White House has resumed tours on a limited basis.
 Please note that due to the limited availability of tours, the White House is unable to accommodate all requests.
 Requests are accepted from 6 months to 21 days prior to a visit, but for the best possible chance of being approved for a tour we highly recommend requesting the tour 3-6 months in advance.
 Please know our office is unable to process requests made less than 21 days prior to a visit.

 The Bureau of Engraving and Printing